-NOTE 4 - CONTRACTS RECEIVABLE, NET
+NOTE 4 - CONTRACT RECEIVABLE, NET

-Contracts receivable consists of the following:
+Contract receivable consists of the following:

-De cember 31, 2019 De ecember 31, 2018 Contract receivable- "Smart Campus" related technological consulting services with FMP (1) \$ 2,450,312 \$ 2,425,779 Financing component associated with FMP contract receivable (1) 164,992 - Contracts receivable - Other "Smart Campus" related technological consulting services (2) 95,735 - Contract receivable- "Smart Campus" project maintenance and technical support fee with FMP - 151,644 Less: allowance for doubtful accounts - - Total contracts receivable, net 2,711,039 2,577,423 Less: current portion of contract receivable 1,639,213 960,237 Contracts receivable, non-current \$ 1,071,826 \$ 1,617,186
+June 30, 2019 (Unaudited) December 31, 2018 Contract receivable- "Smart Campus" related technological consulting services with FMP (1) \$ 2,235,522 \$ 2,425,779 Contract receivable- "Smart campus" project maintenance and technical support fee - 151,644 Contract receivable - other "Smart Campus" related technological consulting services (2) 51,541 Less: allowance for doubtful accounts - - Total contract receivable, net 2,287,063 2,577,423 Less: current portion of contract receivable 1,072,266 960,237 Contract receivable, non-current \$ 1,214,797 \$ 1,617,186

-(1) In 2017, the Company entered into a contract with Fuzhou Melbourne Polytechnic ("FMP") to help FMP with its smart campus project, including creating a big data center, digital classrooms and an experiment-based simulation teaching center for its business school.
+(1) In 2017, the Company entered into a contract with Fuzhou Melbourne Polytechnic ("FMP') to help FMP with its smart campus project, which include creating a big data center, digital classrooms, and an experiment-based simulation teaching center for its business school.

-The projects under the 2017 FMP contract requires the leveraging hardware facilities such as sensors, internet of things, digital portal, electronic blackboards, smartboards, projectors, LED display panels, high definition classroom audio and sound system and other lab-based equipment, together with data management applications, to create a total smart campus solution for FMP.
+The projects under FMP contract requires the leveraging hardware facilities such as sensors, internet of things, digital portal, electronic blackboards, smartboards, projectors, LED display panels, high definition classroom audio and sound system and other lab-based equipment, together with data management applications, to create a total smart campus solution for FMP.
 In addition to the installation of hardware and data management application to make the smart campus system meet the expected operational conditions, the Company is also responsible for the post-contract maintenance and continuous technical support during the period of 2019 to 2021.

-Total contract price under the 2017 FMP "smart campus" project was RMB 16.68 million (approximately \$2.4 million) for completion of the software and hardware installation, plus additional RMB 5.05 million (approximately \$0.73 million) post-contract maintenance and technical support fee.
+Total contract price under the FMP "smart campus" project is RMB 16.68 million (approximately \$2.4 million) for completion of the software and hardware installation, plus additional RMB 5.05 million (approximately \$0.74 million) post-contract maintenance and technical support fee.
 Among the RMB 5.05 million maintenance and support fee, RMB 1.04 million (USD \$151,644) contract receivable for maintenance and technical support services rendered in 2018 has been received in January 2019.
 The remaining RMB 4.01 million (approximately \$0.58 million) post-contract maintenance and technical support fee will be paid in three equal installments in 2019 to 2021 when services are rendered.

 The contracted projects for the big data center, digital classrooms, an experiment-based simulation teaching center and a lab-based experiment center have been fully completed in November 2018 with satisfactory inspection and acceptance by FMP in December 2018.
-Based on the contract payment schedule, RMB 16.68 million earned project fee shall be paid in three equal installments of RMB 5,561,180 (approximately \$798,103) each in 2019 to 2021.
+Based on the contract payment schedule, RMB 16.68 million earned project fee shall be paid in three installments as follows: